 Interaction effects and subgroups are probably what we want to estimate

-⚠️ TODO: I play fast and loose with language about subgroups and interaction terms here.
+I play fast and loose with language about subgroups and interaction terms here.
 We can define each in terms of the other often, but they are not quite the same thing.
-Maybe this would benefit from me making that clearer.

-Estimating interaction effects is hard, but also it is probably the important thing to do in any complex and/or human system.
-So how do we optimally trade-off answering the most specific questions with te rapidly growing expense and difficulty of experiments large enough to detect them?
-Also the rapidly growing number of possible interactions as problems grow.
+Estimating interaction effects is hard, but it is probably the most important thing to do in any complex and/or human system.
+So how do we optimally trade-off answering the most specific questions with the rapidly growing expense and difficulty of experiments large enough to detect them?
+Also, the rapidly growing number of possible interactions as problems grow.

 Connection with problematic methodology, when the need for specificity manifests through researcher degrees of freedom, i.e. choosing which interactions to model post hoc.